lucideus-repo/UnSAFE_Bank/README.md

 ### Encountered a bug or want to suggest something?

-If you come across any functional bug in the application or want to suggest the improvements, kindly report the same.
+If you come across any functional bug in the application or want to suggest the improvements, [file an issue](https://github.com/lucideus-repo/UnSAFE_Bank/issues) at this repository.
 We will look into it at the earliest. :)

 ### License